B1E9CA/Kodular-moblie/README.md

 Make kodular into an app

 # notification
-Let me tell you that this is not an official app and kodular is official.
-Don't ask me, ask in kodular's community or discord and let me know that I have no affiliation with you.
+This is not an official app, this is the official website of Kodular.